Murder of Arlis Perry: Investigation

 Crawford told police he had locked up the church a little after midnight after noticing no apparent activity inside.
 He also claimed (later found to be false) to have rechecked the doors around 2:00 a.m. and found they were still locked.
 When Crawford visited the church at 5:45 a.m. to open it for the day, he said he found the west side door open and that it had been forced from the inside.

 Investigators found semen on a kneeling pillow near Perry's body.
 They also found a partial palm print on one of the candles.
 Neither the semen nor the print matched Bruce Perry or Crawford.
-The Santa Clara County Sheriff's Office also ruled out any links between the murder and three previous killings in the area dating back to February 1973, (these three crimes were later attributed to John Getreu).
-Perry’s husband was an initial suspect, but was eventually ruled out.
+The Santa Clara County Sheriff's Office also ruled out any links between the murder and three previous killings in the area dating back to February 1973 (two of which were later attributed to John Getreu).
+Perry's husband was an initial suspect, but was eventually ruled out.

 At least seven people were in the Stanford Memorial Church during the night of October 12 and the morning of October 13; among them were Perry and Crawford.
 Four other people were identified; a seventh was not.
 A passerby noted this young man was about to enter the church around midnight.
 He had sandy-colored hair and was not wearing a watch; was of medium build; and stood about five-foot-ten.